ckswilliams/modOpenREM/docs/postgresql_windows.rst

 + Double click on PostgreSQL 9.6 (or whichever version you have installed)
 + Enter your superuser password
 + Right click on "login roles" and choose "New login role"
-+ Create the openremuser (or whatever you want your user to be called) and under definition add a password.
++ Create the openremuser (or whatever you want your user to be called) and under "Definition" add a password
++ Under "Privileges" ensure that "Can login" and "Create databases" are set to "Yes"
 + Click OK
 + Right click on databases and choose "New database"
-+ Name the database (openremdb is fine) and assign the the owner to the user you just created.
++ Name the database (openremdb is fine) and assign the the owner to the user you just created

 Install psycopg2